TianyiPeng/Cluster-Simulation-Scheme/README.md

 ## Reduce the CC(g)
 The code in this folder is for the simulations of demonstrating how to reduce the CC(g) in the VQE circuit.
 It corresponds to the **Appendix VIII: Reducing cc(g) in VQE** of the paper.

+## Acknowledgement
+The code of this experiment is based on the codes of https://github.com/iQuHACK/QUasiCoders.
+Thanks for the help from Linsen Li, Kaidong Peng, Yufeng Ye, and Zhen Guo.